melvidoni/resume/content/authors/admin/_index.md

 ---

-I am a Lecturer at the School of Science/Computer Science and Software Engineering at [RMIT University](https://www.rmit.edu.au/about/schools-colleges/science).
+I am a Lecturer at the School of Computing Technologies at [RMIT University](https://www.rmit.edu.au/about/schools-colleges/science).
 I graduated from Universidad Tecnologica Nacional (UTN) as an Information Systems Engineer, where I also received her PhD, with the maximum qualification.
 I am Associate Editor for [rOpenSci](https://ropensci.org/blog/2019/01/31/more_editors/).

 From 2013 to early 2019, I held a PhD scholarship and a Postdoc position at [INGAR CONICET-UTN](http://www.ingar.santafe-conicet.gov.ar/), under the supervision of Prof. Aldo Vecchietti.
 During 2018, I was an Assistant Lecturer at [Universidad Tecnologica Nacional (UTN)](https://www.frsf.utn.edu.ar/), in Santa Fe (Argentina), at the [Department of Information Systems Engineering](https://www.frsf.utn.edu.ar/institucional/departamentos/departamento-ingenieria-en-sistemas-de-informacion).
 On the same year, I funded [R-Ladies Santa Fe](https://www.meetup.com/rladies-santa-fe/).